Ivanich41/AD-Vulnbox/README.md

 ## Advanced installation
 ### Base image
-I am using Debian 11 for build base.
+I am using Debian 11 as a build base.
 I prefer pure Virtualbox image from [Linux VM Images website](https://www.linuxvmimages.com/images/debian-11/)(There are also provided VMware images).
 Alternatively you can use original debian [netinstaller](https://www.debian.org/download) if you want a desktop enviroment for example.

 Also, my image assumes several snapshots so that the user can skip some installation steps